 B. Review and Selection Process

-Applications will be reviewed in two phases to leverage local knowledge and understanding of the applicant's emergency management and preparedness capabilities, while also ensuring coordination and alignment with Federal, State, and local preparedness efforts.
+Applications will be reviewed in two phases to leverage local knowledge and understanding of the applicant's risk of a terrorist attack, while also ensuring coordination and alignment with Federal, State, and local preparedness efforts.